DIRACGrid/DIRAC/docs/source/DeveloperGuide/WebAppDIRAC/DevelopWebApp/index.rst

     requires:   ['Ext.panel.Panel', 'Ext.form.field.TextArea', 'Ext.Button', 'Ext.toolbar.Toolbar', 'Ext.data.JsonStore', 'Ext.grid.Panel']

-6. In order to have the application within the list of applications, you have to open the **web.cfg** file located into the root.
-There you have to add new registration line within the **Schema/Applications** section:
+6. In order to have the application within the list of applications, you have to edit DIRAC configuration file **dirac.cfg** located into the root.
+There you have to add new registration line within the **/WebApp/Schema/Applications** section:

   .. code-block: